lyna0305/lyna0305/README.md

 ### My skills
 Programming languages and tools: Python, R, SQL, MATLAB, Tableau.

-### My Contribution

-### My Portfolio
-Below is the link to my data science porfolio which showcases my work more visually!

 #### Contact me

 Feel free to contact me through my socials below!

 ✉️ yunalee0305@gmail.com

-Linkedin:

 <!--
 **lyna0305/lyna0305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.